Have you thought about doing a DIY privacy fence?

 Years ago when I was living in a loft complex, I had a patio that faced a busy road and I always felt watched by passersby.

-I was renting this loft so was limited to making any kind of permanent construction, so I had to spend some time trying to come up with a way to get privacy.
+I was renting this loft so was limited to making any kind of permanent construction and so installing a wooden fence wasn’t an option.

 DIY Difficulty Level | Moderate

-Lay the branches onto a plastic drop cloth and spread them out (I forgot to get a photo of them spread out for spraying).
+Lay the twigs onto a plastic drop cloth and spread them out (I forgot to get a photo of them spread out for spraying).

-Spray the Torka branches with the Spar Urethane all on one side.
+Spray the Torka branches with the polyurethane all on one side.
 Then after about an hour, you should be able to flip these over to spray the other side.

-Repeat two more times, or more if their final location will be exposed without overhead cover.
+Repeat two more times.
+You may want a third coat if their final location will be exposed without overhead cover.

 If you are wondering, I did also try to spray them once they were inserted into the holes in the beam.